dxos/cli/README.md

 # DXOS CLI

 The DXOS CLI is an extensible set of command line tools.

 If you are unfamiliar with DXOS, see our [website](https://dxos.org) for more information.

-See the main [DXOS CLI](./packages/cli/README.md) package docs for usage.

 ## Prerequisites